amakarj/TheElectionMachine/README.md

 Candidate can answer questions, and edit and delete answers.
 They can also see their profile and edit their personal information.
 The voter can answer questions and browse candidates.
 After answering questions, they'll see three the most suitable candidates based on their answers.

 We started the project by deciding how the features would be implemented and what the site would look like.
-We designed the layout with **Figma**.
-Here is the link to [Figma](https://www.figma.com/file/OV6hQmNGV3PbAVEQjBtPgV/Election-Machine-Frontpage?node-id=0%3A1).
+We designed the layout with [**Figma**](https://www.figma.com/file/OV6hQmNGV3PbAVEQjBtPgV/Election-Machine-Frontpage?node-id=0%3A1).

 ## End users view